Fractured Minds: Reception

-The British Academy of Fine Arts (BAFTA) praised the game as well, honoring it with its 2017 award for game making.
+The British Academy of Film and Television Arts (BAFTA) praised the game as well, honoring it with its 2017 award for game making.
 BAFTA described it as an "immersive puzzle game" which gives players "genuine insight into the experiences of those [...] living with mental illness—the feelings of isolation, of being trapped, [and] of everyday situations being distorted beyond recognition.